 Practicing self-care seems like this lavish concept that only the wealthy and privileged get to engage in.
-Luxurious bubble baths with expensive lush bath bombs, taking mental health days, going on extravagant vacations; these are all examples of self-care that might make it seem like an out of reach concept for those of us who can’t just call off work on a moment’s whim.
+Luxurious bubble baths with expensive lush bath bombs, taking mental health days, going on extravagant vacations; are all examples of self-care that might make it seem like an out-of-reach concept for those of us who can’t just call off work on a moment’s whim.

-But the fact of the matter is, self-care is not a privilege, it’s a matter of self-preservation (a quote taken from my friend Autumn’s experience at CSCC’s student leadership summit).
+But the fact of the matter is, self-care is not a privilege, it’s a matter of self-preservation.

 Self-care is needed when you’re healthy and when your body is off balance.
 It helps keep you grounded and happy.
 It shows yourself that you care about you.
 A powerful message that is highly underrated if you ask me.